GIScience/openrouteservice-examples/README.md

 When reviewing changes, only the `.py`-file needs to be looked at, the `.ipynb`-file is only kept for use with jupyter in the browser and to render maps and other information.

+### Pairing new notebooks
+New notebooks have to be paired by clicking `File > Jupytext > Pair notebook with light Script`